Area51- Mike's House & Backyard Repairs 2016 :

 I leveled the existing stone and will add another 2-3" soon to bring it up level with the driveway and grass.

 In September Johnny Tucker stopped by to supply and install new laminate flooring in our master bedroom.
-This replaced the 10 year old gross carpet that was in the room when we purchased the house.
+This replaced the ten year old gross carpet that was in the room when we purchased the house.

 Bassan and I helped where we could but mostly stayed out of Johnny's way!

 The new floor is absolutely beautiful.
-Its a great product, easier to clean and Johnny did a fantastic job installing it.
+It's a great product, easier to clean and Johnny did a fantastic job installing it.

 Cheers, MIKE